 Employers should uniformly enforce anti-nepotism and anti-fraternization policies.
 They should not ignore some relationships while taking action against other relationships.
 Employers should regularly circulate policies with their personnel rules or memorandum of understanding.
-Employers with represented employees should also remember that they should negotiate anti-nepotism or anti-fraternization policies with employee organizations through the meet and confer process.
+Employers with represented employees should also remember that they should provide notice of the anti-nepotism or anti-fraternization policies to employee organizations and follow the meet and confer process.

 In the past, employers would occasionally put “love contracts” into place when they discovered a romantic relationship.
 A “love contract” is an agreement that affirms that the relationship is consensual and that the employees’ understand the employer’s anti-nepotism, anti-fraternization, harassment, and retaliation policies.
 Love contracts are less common today because employers rely on policies to address and manage romantic workplace relationships without having to resort to contracts.

 Regardless of any policy about dating in the workplace, an employer ultimately may not be able to prevent two employees from engaging in a personal relationship outside of the workplace.
 Also, employees can in some circumstances make arguments that they have an expectation of privacy in their personal off-duty relationships.

 Mitigating Risk of Issues with Dating in the Workplace